josebarrios23/project-student-dashboard-reboot/README.md

    1. **Scores Heading**
       - A user can see properly formatted percentages for assignments
       - A user can see properly formatted percentages for projects
-      - A user can see properly formatted percentages for assignments
+      - A user can see properly formatted percentages for assessments

    1. **Certifications Heading**
    - Includes whether or not the student has received certain certifications.